impart-security/terraform-provider-impart/docs/resources/rule_test_case.md

 - `assertions` (Attributes List) The assertions of the test case. (see [below for nested schema](#nestedatt--assertions))
 - `description` (String) The description of the test case.
+- `required` (Boolean) Sets if test case required to pass on update.

 ### Read-Only